-Liposomal amikacin for inhalation is currently in late phase clinical trials for the treatment of respiratory diseases, such as cystic fibrosis, pseudomonas aeruginosa, nontuberculous mycobacterial infections and bronchiectasis.
+Liposomal amikacin for inhalation is currently in late-phase clinical trials to treat respiratory diseases, such as cystic fibrosis, Pseudomonas aeruginosa, nontuberculous mycobacterial infections, and bronchiectasis.

 Mechanism of action

-Amicacin-sensitive bacteria, in normal doses, respond within 24-48 hours.
+Amikacin-sensitive bacteria, in regular doses, respond within 24-48 hours.

 Dosage and duration

-Amicacin can be administered once or twice a day and is usually administered intravenously or intramuscularly, although it can be administered by nebulization.
+Amikacin can be administered once or twice a day and is usually administered intravenously or intramuscularly, although it can be helped by nebulization.

 In people with a central nervous system (CNS) infection such as meningitis, amikacin can be given intrathecally (by direct injection into the spine) or intraventricularly (by injection into the ventricles of the brain).

-Because the elderly usually suffer from age-related decreases in renal function and in children whose kidneys are not yet fully developed, amikacin should be used in smaller doses.
+Amikacin should be used in smaller doses because the elderly usually suffer from age-related decreases in renal function and in children whose kidneys are not yet fully developed.

 About 16% of amikacin crosses the placenta; while the average life of amikacin in the mother is 2 hours, it is 3.7 hours in the fetus.